 One point to add is that the details of your rental agreement can be open for negotiation.
 Obviously this depends on the particular landlord, but if you want to make an adjustment to the terms of the lease, it doesn’t hurt to ask.

-By your second week living in Thailand you should have found a place to stay and be all moved in.
+By your second week after moving to Thailand, you should have found a place to stay and be all moved in.
 Now that you have an address to call your own, there are some other basic tasks to take care of:

 - Mobile phone service